 Two Types of Christians

-Following the story of Lot through, we find devastation and corruption, while Abram’s story is one of the fulfillment of God’s blessing.
+Following the story of Lot, we find devastation and corruption, while Abram’s story is one of the fulfillments of God’s blessing.
 How is this possible?

 Are you a Lot Christian or an Abram Christian?

 A catch & release Christian is one who realizes that blessings come in order to allow others to be blessed.
 Blessed to be a blessing.

 Consider a body of water with no outlet.
 The water and surrounding area become murky and stinky and something to be avoided.
 In order to be vibrant and fresh and living water, there needs to be an outlet.
 The water must flow in and then back out again.

 Why are you blessed?
 Do your blessings sit in your house or garage waiting for you to have time for them?
 Or do your blessings flow into the lives of others as you reach out into a hurting world?

 How to Live Dead

 So back to the original question.
 What does the phrase “live dead” mean?

 Living dead means to let go of excuses that keep us from obedience.
 It means realizing that while conditions may not appear to be right for us to move, they are right for God to move.